 Your help supports our legacy to the Corps

-We rely on support and donations from the public, ex-corps and serving soldiers to continue to improve our displays, collection and interpretation.
+We rely on the support of, and donations from, the public, ex-corps and serving soldiers to continue to improve our displays, collection and interpretation.

 There are many ways in which our supporters assist the Museum*.
 Some of these are outlined below.